The Great Debate.

 You can see both jammers and briefs being sported, but which do you prefer?
 We, at Zone, have decided to give you both sides.

-Those who prefer briefs argue that less fabric, just like less hair helps with hydrodynamics: you cut through the water faster.
+Those who prefer briefs argue that less fabric, just like less hair, helps with hydrodynamics.
+In other words, you cut through the water faster.
 Less fabric also means your skin breathes easier; you dry faster; your range of motion is not limited.
 And, of course, your tan lines will be far less evident.

 Some claim that more coverage given by the jammers is better: It creates less drag, as the water repellent fabric is faster than skin.
 The compression of the jammers also reduces muscle fatigue as well as minimising muscle and skin movement in the water, further lowering skin friction drag.

 In the end, nobody has definitively concluded which is better, so it comes down to how you feel and how you will use the suit!
 Looking for a little more speed?
 Is sun protection your priority?
 Are you more comfortable in one style than the other?
-Consider your needs and make your decision based on that.
-You can't go wrong either way!
+Consider your needs and make your decision - you will be great.